PSilvestre/ClonosReproducibility/README.md

 **Compiler Info:** openjdk version "1.8.0_292"

 **Packages/Libraries Needed:** To build the system, maven will download all dependencies automatically.
-**Dependencies** (See below for a breakdown): java8, python3 (with pip and virtualenv), gradle 4<, make, pdflatex, bibtex, git, maven 3.2.5, docker, docker-compose, kubectl, helm
+**Dependencies** (See below for a breakdown): bash >=4, java8, python3 (with pip and virtualenv), gradle 4<, make, pdflatex, bibtex, git, maven 3.2.5, docker, docker-compose, kubectl, helm

 **Breakdown:**
-* General: java8, python3 (with pip and virtualenv), gradle 4<, make, pdflatex, bibtex
+* General: bash >=4, java8, python3 (with pip and virtualenv), gradle 4<, make, pdflatex, bibtex
 * If building containers from source (DEFAULT): git, maven 3.2.5
 * If local experiments (DEFAULT): docker, docker-compose
 * If remote experiments (-r): kubectl, helm